Chris Hipkins: Fifth term (2020–2023)

 Hipkins retained his seat, now known as Remutaka, during the 2020 general election, with a total of 20,497 votes.

-In early November 2020, Hipkins retained his education portfolio.
-He was also designated as minister for COVID-19 response and minister for the Public Service.
-As Minister of COVID-19 response, Hipkins instituted the wearing of face masks on public transportation and domestic flights in November 2020, pre-departure test requirements for overseas travellers in January 2021, border restrictions for high risk countries in April 2021, and with alert level restrictions in Auckland in August 2021 amid COVID-19 Delta variant.
-In addition, Hipkins oversaw the launch of the Government's "My Vaccine Pass" vaccine certificate in November 2021, the national vaccination rollout, and the passage of the COVID-19 Response (Vaccinations) Legislation Act 2021, which provided the legal framework for the Government's vaccine mandate.
+He retained the education portfolio and also became the minister for COVID-19 response and minister for the Public Service.
+As Minister of COVID-19 response, Hipkins instituted the wearing of face masks on public transportation and domestic flights in November 2020, pre-departure test requirements for overseas travellers in January 2021, border restrictions for high risk countries in April 2021, and alert level restrictions in Auckland in August 2021 in response to the COVID-19 Delta variant.
+He oversaw the launch of the Government's "My Vaccine Pass" vaccine certificate in November 2021, the national vaccination rollout, and the passage of the COVID-19 Response (Vaccinations) Legislation Act 2021, which provided the legal framework for the Government's vaccine mandate.

 On 22 August 2021, Hipkins made a comment that attracted controversy and humour when he misspoke during a press conference; encouraging New Zealanders to get tested for COVID-19, he inadvertently urged New Zealanders to socially distance when they go outside to "spread their legs".
 Commentators suggested that he meant to say, "stretch your legs."

-In mid-January 2022, in his capacity as minister for COVID-19 response, Hipkins postponed the next MIQ lottery due to a tenfold increase in imported Omicron cases entering New Zealand.
+In mid-January 2022, in his capacity as minister for COVID-19 response, Hipkins postponed the next Managed Isolation and Quarantine (MIQ) lottery due to a tenfold increase in imported Omicron cases entering New Zealand.
 The Government's decision was criticised by Grounded Kiwis member and Australian–based expatriate Maxine Strydom who stated that many New Zealand expatriates were facing emotional and metal stress due to travel restrictions, expiring visas and job losses.
-Meanwhile, health economist Professor Paula Lorgelly rationalised the postponement of the MIQ lottery as "a short-term pain for what I perceive to be quite a long-term gain."
+Health economist Professor Paula Lorgelly, however, rationalised the postponement of the MIQ lottery as "a short-term pain for what I perceive to be quite a long-term gain."